RPGG

 RPG net

 Strangely, these are forums which have (at time of writing) the LGBT flag as their banner; a community which historically has stood for inclusivity.
+Both of those made it clear why they were hitting me with the ban-hammer, was because I presented actual evidence which exposed their smear campaign for the lies and targeted harassment which it is.

 How do I know about ZakGate?